 To download the guide, go to: A guide to what works for depression: An evidence-based review.

-If you’d also like reliable information on the effectiveness of a wide variety of treatment approaches for anxiety conditions, go here to find out more about another Beyond Blue publication, A guide to what works for anxiety.
+If you’d also like reliable information on the effectiveness of a wide variety of treatment approaches for anxiety conditions, find out more about another Beyond Blue publication, A guide to what works for anxiety.

 Was this article useful?